ukarroum/ykarroum-blog/blog/_posts/2023-01-24-auto-inplace.md

 # We check that it's an assignement
 if len(exprs) == 1 and isinstance(exprs[0], ast.Assign):
-# We chekc that user is affecting the return value somewhere
+# We check that user is affecting the return value somewhere
 # We also check that the second operand is a function call
 if len(exprs[0].targets) == 1 and isinstance(exprs[0].value, ast.Call):
     lname = exprs[0].targets[0].id